 There has always been a major obsession in our lives.
 From prehistoric times to today, we have feared the same demon.
 We have crafted a lot of fixes and patches but it has only been recently that we have seemingly found a cure.

 A sense of definition.

 This demon we live with is the constant fear that we might be living useless lives.
 Lives that start on a birthday that we celebrate year after year until we perish, leaving, seemingly, nothing behind.
 We have struggled and we are still struggling to find meaning in everything we do, however trivial.
 Since we are incapable of defining what a meaning would be, we leave it to others to define it.
-After all, what better way to give depth to something than having it seen by others.
+After all, what better way to give depth to something than having it seen and thus validated by others.
 Same goes for our lives.

 Nowhere.
 Until it starts getting more dimensions by being photographed and seen.
-Photographed by friends, family, passer bys and ending up on Facebook, Flickr, Twitter.
+Photographed by friends, family, passers-by and ending up on Facebook, Flickr, Twitter.
 If any of these images goes viral, a simple ignored life becomes suddenly highly meaningful.
 Never mind that the meaning might be puerile, it is still a meaning.

 Fear no more the darkness of oblivion, photography is here.

 In the cacophony of individuals screaming for attention and thus justification, some have even taken photography to yet another level.
 It is no only who they photograph whose life become amplified, it is also themselves.
 It’s no longer “look at me, I exist”, but rather, “Look at me looking at others, I exist”.
 This has led to everything from a variety of extremely brilliant photographers to a pool of highly pretentious narcissists.